Jong Java

-Jong Java, was a Dutch East Indies youth organization founded on March 7, 1915 by Satiman Wirjosandjojo at the STOVIA building under the name Tri Koro Dharmo ('Three Noble Goals').
+Jong Java, was a Dutch East Indies youth organization founded on March 7, 1915, by Satiman Wirjosandjojo at the STOVIA building under the name Tri Koro Dharmo ('Three Noble Goals').
 It was founded in response to the perceived elitism of the Budi Utomo movement by many young people at the time.

 Three Noble Goals

-Tri Koro Dharmo 3 Goals are Sakti, Budi, Bakti (Power and intelligence, wise and affection).
+Tri Koro Dharmo's 3 Goals are Sakti, Budi, and Bakti (Power and intelligence, wisdom and affection).

 History

 1915–1921

-Tri Koro Dharmo was founded with Dr. Satiman Wirjosandjojo as chairman, Wongsonegoro as vice chairman, Sutomo as secretary, and Muslich, Mosodo and Abdul Rahman as members.
+Tri Koro Dharmo was founded with Dr. Satiman Wirjosandjojo as chairman, Wongsonegoro as vice chairman, Sutomo as secretary, and Muslich, Mosodo, and Abdul Rahman as members.
 The goals of Tri Koro Dharmo were to unite the pribumi students, promote the arts and national language, and improve the general knowledge of its members.
 To achieve these goals, their activities included organizing meetings and courses, establishing scholarship funds, organizing art performances, and publishing the magazine Tri Koro Dharmo.

 On June 12, 1918, Tri Koro Dharmo was renamed to Jong Java during its first congress in Solo, which was intended to attract new members from among the Sundanese, Madurese, and Balinese ethnic groups.
 In 1921, there were efforts to merge Jong Java with Jong Sumatranen Bond, which did not succeed.

 Since the majority of members were Javanese students, the organization was highly influenced by Javanese culture, and its second congress held in Yogyakarta in 1919 had few attendees who did not speak the Javanese language.
 Major issues discussed in the congress included: